falcopackages/falco-cli/docs/guides/deployment.rst

 Resources
 ---------

-- `myjourney github repository <https://github.com/Tobi-De/myjourney>`_: The source code for myjourney + some more deployment ressources.
 - `Django Deployment Checklist <https://docs.djangoproject.com/en/dev/howto/deployment/checklist/>`_ : The official django deployment checklist.
 - `django-simple-deploy <https://github.com/ehmatthes/django-simple-deploy>`_ : A reusable Django app that configures your project for deployment
 - `django-up <https://github.com/sesh/django-up>`_ : django-up is a tool to quickly deploy your Django application to a Ubuntu 22.04 server with almost zero configuration.